 On September 8, 2024, India reported a case of clade IIb mpox on September 8, 2024 in an individual with a recent travel history.
-As of September 23, 2024, there have been at least 32 cases and one death since 2022.

 Jordan (Unknown Clade Outbreak)

 On September 2, 2024 Jordan's health ministry announced that they had detected their first case of mpox since 2022.
 The 33-year-old man is not a resident of the country and is currently in isolation.
 No clade specific information is available at this time.